 - 73. The action that the Applicant wishes to institute on behalf of the members of the Class is an action in damages and for injunctive relief; - 74.
 The conclusions that the Applicant wishes to introduce by way of an originating application are: - 1.
-GRANT the Representative Plaintiff's action against the Defendants; - 2.
-ORDER the Defendants to cease perpetrating the unfair, deceitful and illegal practices; - 3.
+GRANT the Representative Plaintiff's action against the Defendants;

+- 2. ORDER the Defendants to cease perpetrating the unfair, deceitful and illegal practices; - 3.
 CONDEMN the Defendants, solidarily, to pay to the Representative Plaintiff and the Class Members an amount to be determined in compensatory damages, and ORDER the collective recovery of these sums; - 4.
-CONDEMN the Defendants, solidarily, to pay to the Representative Plaintiff and the Subclass Members an amount to be determined in compensatory damages for their anticompetitive conduct, and ORDER the collective recovery of these sums; - 5.
-CONDEMN the Defendants, solidarily, to pay to the Class Members \$300.00 each in punitive damages, and ORDER collective recovery of these sums; - 6.
-CONDEMN the Defendants, solidarily, to pay interest and the additional indemnity on the above sums according to law from the date of service of the Application to Authorize the Bringing of a Class Action and to Appoint the Status of Representative Plaintiff;

-- 7. ORDER the Defendants, solidarily, to deposit in the office of this Court the totality of the sums which forms part of the collective recovery, with interest and costs; - 8.
-ORDER that the claims of individual Class and Subclass Members be the object of collective liquidation if the proof permits and alternately, by individual liquidation; - 9.
-CONDEMN the Defendants to bear the costs of the present action including the cost of notices, the cost of management of claims and the costs of experts, if any, including the costs of experts required to establish the amount of the collective recovery orders; - 10.
-RENDER any other order that this Honourable Court shall determine:
+CONDEMN the Defendants, solidarily, to pay to the Class Members \$300.00 each in punitive damages, and ORDER collective recovery of these sums; - 5.
+CONDEMN the Defendants, solidarily, to pay interest and the additional indemnity on the above sums according to law from the date of service of the Application to Authorize the Bringing of a Class Action and to Appoint the Status of Representative Plaintiff; - 6.
+ORDER the Defendants, solidarily, to deposit in the office of this Court the totality of the sums which forms part of the collective recovery, with interest and costs; - 7.
+ORDER that the claims of individual Class Members be the object of collective liquidation if the proof permits and alternately, by individual liquidation; - 8.
+CONDEMN the Defendants to bear the costs of the present action including the cost of notices, the cost of management of claims and the costs of experts, if any, including the costs of experts required to establish the amount of the collective recovery orders; - 9.
+RENDER any other order that this Honourable Court shall determine;